 This knowledge gap creates exploitation opportunities.
 Unscrupulous buyers target estate sales, offering lowball amounts for collections they recognize as valuable.
 Heirs lacking expertise can’t evaluate offers.
 They might accept $20,000 for a collection worth $100,000, grateful someone “helped” them.

-Even honest buyers paying fair wholesale prices leave significant value on the table.
-A dealer offering 50-60% of retail for immediate purchase is being reasonable—that’s standard dealer practice.
-But heirs who understand the collection’s retail value might choose different liquidation approaches.
+Even honest buyers paying fair wholesale leave significant value behind.
+A dealer offering 50-60% of retail for immediate purchase is being reasonable—that’s standard practice.
+But heirs who understand retail value might choose different liquidation approaches.

 Documentation as Legacy